VaniKaushik1994/VaniKaushik1994/README.md

 - 👋 Hi, I’m @VaniKaushik1994
 - 👀 I’m interested in learning all new digital technology
-- 🌱 I’m currently learning React JS and Jest
+- 🌱 I’m currently learning React JS, Redux and Jest
 - 💞️ I’m looking to collaborate on React JS and Jest and any feedback you can provide on my code
 - 📫 How to reach me: you can add comment or raise ticket here for suggestions